JenkaBY/home-accounting/README.md

 ### Installation guide

-0. You should have the installed Ruby and Rails version specified above.
+0. You should have the installed Ruby and Rails versions specified above.
 1. PostgreSQL should be installed too.
 2. Create the 'test' role with password 'test' in your DB.
-Or you can change username and password on the database.yml file according to role existing in your DB.
+Or you can change username and password on the database.yml file according to the``__`` role existing in your DB.
 3. The next what you need to do is the running in specified order following commands:
  - bundle install
  - rails db:setup